supa2/Automaton/Machine-building-tutorial-2.md

 }
 ```

-We also have to change the declaration in the Atm_trafficlight.h file to match this and while we're add it add the (private) variables we need to store the pins and timers as well:
+We also have to change the declaration in the Atm_trafficlight.h file to match this and while we're at it add the (private) variables we need to store the pins and timers as well:

 ```c++
   // In Atm_trafficlight.h